-Block legacy authentication with Azure AD with Conditional Access
+Block legacy authentication with Microsoft Entra Conditional Access

-To give your users easy access to your cloud apps, Azure Active Directory (Azure AD) supports a broad variety of authentication protocols including legacy authentication.
+To give your users easy access to your cloud apps, Microsoft Entra ID supports a broad variety of authentication protocols including legacy authentication.
 However, legacy authentication doesn't support things like multifactor authentication (MFA).
 MFA is a common requirement to improve security posture in organizations.

 Effective October 1, 2022, we will begin to permanently disable Basic Authentication for Exchange Online in all Microsoft 365 tenants regardless of usage, except for SMTP Authentication.
 For more information, see the article Deprecation of Basic authentication in Exchange Online